dagu-org/dagu/README.md

 ### Using environment variables

-Environment variables can be defined and used throughout the file using `env` field.
+Environment variables can be defined and used using `env` field.

 ```yaml
 name: example